The decision to let NHS hospitals compete with each other on price from next year threatens to harm care and raise death rates, experts warn.

 She warned: “There is a real risk that the harder-to-observe but fundamentally important aspects of quality, like mortality rates from acute myocardial infarction [heart attacks], will deteriorate.”

-Head of health at Unison Karen Jennings said the union’s concern that price competition would lead to cuts in conditions for staff was exacerbated by the policy being introduced during a period of major structural change.
+Head of health at Unison Karen Jennings said the union’s concern price competition would lead to cuts in conditions for staff was made more severe by the prospect of introducing the policy change during a period of major structural change.

 She said: “How can they measure the impact of this when there are so many things going on in the service?”

-“Just because we didn’t get it completely right in the nineties doesn’t mean we have to go on in the 21st century continuing to be frightened of using these things.”
+“Just because we didn’t get it completely right in the 90s doesn’t mean we have to go on in the 21st century continuing to be frightened of using these things.”